-- Chloroquine is the drug of choice for vivax, p.malarie, and p. ovale
+- Chloroquine is the drug of choice for P.vivax, P.malarie, and P. ovale infections.

-- falciparum has developed resistance to chloroquine.
-This drug cannot be used in Africa or Southeast Asia where p. falciparum is prevalent.
+- P. falciparum has developed resistance to chloroquine.
+This drug cannot be used in Africa or Southeast Asia where P. falciparum is prevalent.

-- Quinine, artermether, atavaquone-proguanil, mefloquine, and pyrimethamin/sulfadoxine can be used as a treatment of prophylaxis in endemic regions for all four species of plasmodium.
+- Quinine, artemether, atavaquone-proguanil, mefloquine, and pyrimethamin/sulfadoxine can be used as a prophylactic treatment in endemic regions for all 5 species of Plasmodium.

 Toxoplasma Life Cycle

-- Human consumption of toxoplasma cysts via consumption of undercooked meat or cat feces contamination
+- Humans become infected by ingesting Toxoplasma cysts via consumption of undercooked meat or food contaminated by cat feces.

-- Sporozoites can form dormant cysts stay with humans for life once immune system is activated.
+- Sporozoites can also form dormant cysts that remain within human tissues for years and decades or until the immune system is activated.

-Blood test can detect antibodies to Toxoplasma to determine previous exposure.
-Tissue biopsies can determine if a patient has an active infection.
+Serologic blood tests can detect antibodies to Toxoplasma to determine previous exposure.
+IgM antibodies will be present within the first week of acute infection, while IgG antibodies will be present from 2 weeks after the infection and remain positive for life.
+Tissue biopsies can also determine if a patient has an active infection.

-The majority of patients (>99%) with toxoplasmosa are asymptomatic carriers.
-Some patients will present with fatigue and malaise for and will spontaneously resolve in one month.
+The majority of patients (>90% of cases) with toxoplasmosis are asymptomatic carriers.
+Those who develop symptoms do so from 3 days to 3 weeks after the initial infection.
+Some patients will present with fatigue, malaise, and mononucleosis-like symptoms, which will spontaneously resolve in one month.

-- Parasite can cross the placenta and cause stillbirth, chorioretinitis, intracerebral calcifications, psychomotor disturbances, and hydrocephaly or microcephaly
+- The parasite can cross the placenta and cause stillbirth, chorioretinitis, intracerebral calcifications, psychomotor disturbances, and hydro- or microcephaly.

-- Symptoms not as severe if occurring in the second or third trimester
+- Symptoms in the child are not as severe if the infection occurs in the second or third trimester.

-People can prevent acquiring the parasite by avoiding eating meat that is cooked through and avoiding changing the litter box of cats.
+People can prevent acquiring the parasite by eating meat that is cooked through and avoiding contact with cat feces.
 Pregnant women are advised to avoid cat feces during pregnancy.

 Pharmacological treatment includes pyrimethamine and sulfadiazine.

-Single-celled protozoan parasite.
-There are four species (L. donovani, L. tropica, L. mexicana, L braziliensis) that can cause visceral leshmaniasis, cutaneous leshmaniasis, and muco-cutanous leishmaniasis.
+Leishmania is a single-celled protozoan parasite.
+There are 4 species (L. donovani, L. tropica, L. mexicana, and L braziliensis) that can cause visceral leishmaniasis, cutaneous leishmaniasis, and mucocutaneous leishmaniasis.

-Zoonotic parasites that are found in dogs, rodents, and foxes.
-Transmission vector is via the phlebotomous sandfly.
+They are zoonotic parasites that are found in dogs, rodents, and foxes.
+The transmission vector is the phlebotomous sandfly.

-- In the sandfly gut, the amastigote develop into a flagellated promastigote and replicate
+- In the sandfly’s gut, the amastigotes develop into flagellated promastigotes and multiply.

 - When the sandfly bites a human, the promastigotes exit via the salivary gland into the skin.

-- The promastigotes are taken up by macrophages and multiply causing macrophage rupture
+- The promastigotes are taken up by macrophages and multiply within until the macrophages rupture.

 - PCR of a blood sample can identify Leishmania DNA